Overv/VulkanTutorial/04_Vertex_buffers/02_Staging_buffer.md

 }
 ```

 Run your program to verify that you're seeing the familiar triangle again.
-It
+The
-may not be visible, but its vertex data is now being loaded from high
+improvement may not be visible right now, but its vertex data is now being
-performance memory.
-This will matter when we're going to start rendering more
+loaded from high performance memory.
+This will matter when we're going to start
-complex geometry.
+rendering more complex geometry.

 ## Conclusion